-If you can’t take other meds, your doctor might prescribe one of two blood pressure drugs: clonidine (Kapvay) or guanfacine (Intuniv, Tenex).
+If you can’t take other ADHD meds, your doctor might prescribe one of two blood pressure drugs: clonidine (Kapvay) or guanfacine (Intuniv, Tenex).
 These medications can help you manage symptoms like impulsivity and hyperactivity.

 You might get counseling along with ADHD medication.
 Or it might be the only type of treatment you need.
-Your doctor can also refer you to a counselor or therapist who can help you tackle the everyday problems that ADHD can bring.
+Your doctor can refer you to a counselor or therapist who can help you tackle the everyday problems that the disorder can bring.

 Cognitive behavioral therapy (CBT) can teach you how to: